 Children with ependymoma may experience the following symptoms or signs.
 Sometimes, children with ependymoma do not show any of these symptoms.
 Or, these symptoms may be cause by a medical condition that is not a tumor.
-If you are concerned about a symptom or sign on this list, please talk to your child’s doctor.

 - Nausea and vomiting